Sub6Resources/flutter_html/README.md

 into the widget tree.
 This package is designed to be a reasonable alternative for rendering static web content until official support is added.

+### Update:
+The official Flutter WebView package has been created and is in a developer preview.
+It's not stable yet, so I'll continue to support this project at least until webview_flutter hits 1.0.0.

+Check out the official Flutter WebView package here: https://pub.dartlang.org/packages/webview_flutter

 ## Example Usage:

     Html(